dblume/tiny-vault/README.md

 ## Tiny Vault

-A tiny website that attempts to securely store passwords.
+A tiny website that attempts to securely store personal data like passwords.
 It was written in 2011, in Python 2.
-Releasing in 2024 in Python 3.
+Releasing in 2024 in Python 3, but it retains its web-1.0 spirit.

 ## How Tiny Is It?